Alejogb1/job-board/blog-data/how-do-i-derive-an-account-address-from-a-private-key-or-seed-phrase.md

 id: "how-do-i-derive-an-account-address-from-a-private-key-or-seed-phrase"
 ---

-Alright, let's tackle this.
-I've certainly encountered this issue countless times across various blockchain projects.
+Alright,  I've certainly encountered this issue countless times across various blockchain projects.
 The process of deriving an account address from a private key or seed phrase is fundamental, and understanding it is critical for any serious work in decentralized technologies.
 It’s a multilayered operation involving cryptographic hashing and elliptic curve mathematics, so let's break it down step-by-step without getting lost in the overly complex theoretical minutiae.

 The core idea revolves around using your private key (or seed phrase) to generate a public key, and then hashing that public key to obtain your account address.
 The key point is that this is a *one-way* function.
 You can easily go from private key to address, but you cannot reverse it.
 This irreversibility is a foundational principle of modern cryptography and ensures the security of your assets.